 generator-XYZ.
 Search for them on our website or by selecting “install a generator” menu option while running

 npm install -g generator-webapp

-New Node and npm users might runs into permissions issues.
-These issues shows up in the form of
+New Node and npm users might run into permissions issues.
+These issues show up in the form of

 EACCESS errors during installation.
 Refer to the npm guide to fix permissions if this happens to you.